opensearch-project/sql/docs/user/dql/functions.rst

 ``query_string([field_expression+], query_expression[, option=<option_value>]*)``

 The query_string function maps to the query_string query used in search engine, to return the documents that match a provided text, number, date or boolean value with a given field or fields.
 The **^** lets you *boost* certain fields.
 Boosts are multipliers that weigh matches in one field more heavily than matches in other fields.
-The syntax allows to specify the fields in double quotes, single quotes, in backtick or even without any wrap.
+The syntax allows to specify the fields in double quotes, single quotes, backticks or without any wrap.
 All fields search using star ``"*"`` is also available (star symbol should be wrapped).
-The weight is optional and should be specified using after the field name, it could be delimeted by the `caret` character or by whitespace.
-Please, refer to examples below:
+The weight is optional and should be specified after the field name, it could be delimeted by the `caret` character or by whitespace.
+Please refer to examples below:

 | ``query_string(["Tags" ^ 2, 'Title' 3.4, `Body`, Comments ^ 0.3], ...)``
 | ``query_string(["*"], ...)``